23 Secrets Your Financial Adviser Won’t Tell You

 I may have other incentives to get you to buy

 If I sell to enough people, I could win a trip to the Caribbean, a new laptop, or a big bonus.
 (The guys behind the product may also have bought my dinner at Morton’s last week and sponsored our corporate golf tournament.)
+These hilariously bad pieces of advice are the opposite of what you need.

 Look for other options